bayesomicslab/BSEEJ/README.md

 # Bayesian Reconstruction and Differential Testing of Intron Excision Sequences (BAMIE)

+*Authors:* <br/>
+Marjan Hosseini<br/>
+Devin J. McConnell<br/>
+Derek Aguiar

-BAMIE code is provided in 'bamie.py' file.
+The code for BAMIE method is provided in 'bamie.py' file.
 The junction files for one gene (A2ML1) is added in the github.

-To run BAMIE with default configurations, run the requirements.txt.
+To run BAMIE with default configurations, simply run the requirements.txt.
 Then run 'bamie.py'.

-Change the model parameters in 'bamie.py' if needed.
+More detailed guide is the follow.

 ## Usage